 Lithuanian Volunteers in the German Wehrmacht in WWII

 Unlike her Estonian and Latvian neighbors though, Lithuania never provided Germany with a National Legion during WWII, although from the very start of the German occupation quite a few volunteers came forward.
-It is estimated that as many as 50,000 eventually served in German sponsered units during 1941-45.
-In fact, many volunteers were initially deserters from the Soviet 29th light Infantry Corps – a unit which the Soviets formed enmasse from the entire Lithuanian ground forces after their occupation of the country in 1939.
+It is estimated that as many as 50,000 eventually served in German-sponsored units during 1941-45.
+In fact, many volunteers were initially deserters from the Soviet 29th light Infantry Corps – a unit in which the Soviets formed en masse from the entire Lithuanian ground forces after their occupation of the country in 1939.
 The other major source of volunteers and conscripts during the initial stage of German occupation were the numerous ad-hoc units formed as the Soviets were fleeing.
 For the most part, as in the other Baltic nations, these Lithuanian ad-hoc units were disbanded once the German occupation was complete.
-In some case though select units provided the basis for new self defense formations formed by the Germans for security operations.
+In some cases, select units provided the basis for new self-defense formations formed by the Germans for security operations.
 It is from these origins that the organizational history of Lithuanian units under Axis occupation begins.

 As mentioned above, Lithuanians were for the most part formed into auxiliary support units for security operations.
-The first formal unit to be formed was known as the Lituanische Hunterschaften which was later used as a foundation for a series of self defense units known as Selbschutz-Bataillonen.
-The Selbschutz-Bataillonen units were later brought under the control of the German organization of uniformed frontline police, the Ordungspolizie, and renamed as Schutzmannschaft-Bataillonen or Schumas.
-The Schuma units were universally renamed and reformed into Polizie-Bataillonen in May of 1943.
+The first formal unit to be formed was known as the Lituanische Hunterschaften which was later used as a foundation for a series of self-defense units known as Selbschutz-Bataillonen.
+The Selbschutz-Bataillonen units were later brought under the control of the German organization of uniformed front line police, the Ordungs Polizei, and renamed as Schutzmannschaft-Bataillonenor Schumas.
+The Schuma units were universally renamed and reformed into Polizei-Bataillonen in May of 1943.
 Nearly all units were formed in battalion-sized units consisting of between 500 and 600 men each.
 They were primarily assigned to rear-area security duties, but as the Soviets drew nearer to Lithuania, they also saw service fighting the Soviets directly.
 These Lithuanian units numbered a total of 35 Battalions during WWII, consisting of units numbered 1-15, 251-257, 263-265, and 301-310.
 13 of these units, numbers 263-265 and 301-310, were never fully trained and were disbanded before they could be employed in combat.
-These units were posted variously to Poland, Belorussia, the other Baltic countries, and even as far away as the southern Ukraine.
-As the Soviets approached, the Germans took to grouping 3 or 4 Lithuanian Polizie-Bataillonen into regimental-sized units know as Lituanische Freiwilligen-Infanterie-Regimenter.
-Three such units were formed as the Soviets reached the border and they were sent directly to the front in the attempt at holding back the Soviet onslaught in late late 1944 and early 1945.
+These units were posted variously to Poland, Belorussia, the other Baltic countries, and even as far away as southern Ukraine.
+As the Soviets approached, the Germans took to grouping 3 or 4 Lithuanian Polizei-Bataillonen into regimental-sized units know as Lituanische Freiwilligen-Infanterie-Regimenter.
+Three such units were formed as the Soviets reached the border and they were sent directly to the front in the attempt at holding back the Soviet onslaught in late 1944 and early 1945.

-The duties of the Lithuanian units was mainly rear-area security and anti-partisan operations, with occasional frontline service.
-As they served as auxilliaries to the Ordnungspolizei in the occupied areas of the Soviet Union, they often supported of the SD Einsatzkommando’s nefarious cleansing operations.
-The Lithuanian units were often put under control of the RSHA - the Reich Main Security Office, and the HSSPF – the Höhere SS-Polizei Fuhrer of the Ostland regions, and were at times participants in operations against civilians and those deemed bandits in the rear areas of the Eastern Front.
+The duties of the Lithuanian units were mainly rear-area security and anti-partisan operations, with occasional frontline service.
+As they served as auxiliaries to the Ordnungspolizeiin the occupied areas of the Soviet Union, they often supported the SD Einsatzkommando’s nefarious cleansing operations.
+The Lithuanian units were often put under the control of the RSHA (Reichssicherheitshauptamt) – the Reich Main Security Office, and the HSSPF – the Höhere SS-Polizeifuhrer of the Ostland regions, and were at times participants in operations against civilians and those deemed bandits in the rear areas of the Eastern Front.